 " Claims against borrowers outside of Germany or loans not governed by German law: In the case of loans not governed by German law, the borrower might be allowed to exercise set-off, thereby reducing the amount that would be payable to the benefit of covered bondholders.
-However, borrower set-off risk is low because the vast majority of public sector loans are claims against German obligors (90.8%).
+Loans outside of Germany account for 53.8% of the commercial cover pool.
+However, borrower set-off risk is low because DekaBank contractually excludes borrower set-off rights for commercial mortgage loan contracts in the cover pool.

-" Loans to borrowers located outside the European Economic Area (EEA): We understand that cover pool assets outside the EEA might not be available to covered bondholders on a priority basis because other (unsecured) creditors of the issuer might successfully access the assets in the cover pool.
+" Loans to borrowers outside of the European Economic Area (EEA): All of the mortgage loans are granted to borrowers within the EEA.
+If this were to change, the cover pool assets might not be available to the covered bondholders on a priority basis because other (unsecured) creditors of the issuer might successfully access the assets in the cover pool.
 These actions might result in lower recovery, owing, for example, to secondary proceedings commenced under the respective domestic law.
-The majority of the loans in the cover pool have either been granted to German or EEA-based borrowers, or borrowers that benefit from a guarantee from a German or EEA-based guarantor.
-Assets from borrowers outside of the EEA account for 4.3% of the cover pool.
-We understand that DekaBank has implemented structural protection to ringfence these assets for the benefit of covered bond holders.
+However, the issuer has previously integrated contractual trust arrangements within its Public Sector Covered Bond programme to ringfence cover pool assets from other creditor claims and ensuring bondholders' preferential treatment.